The Green Renaissance: Urban Farming Metamorphosing Cityscapes

 Wi-Fi Gardening: The New Normal

 City gardeners are growing greens beside their routers.
-With Wi-Fi-controlled systems, they can manage their gardens from their phones, making sure plants receive best care.
+With Wi-Fi-controlled systems, they can manage their gardens from their phones, ensuring plants receive best care.
 This approach is perfect for busy urbanites who want to grow food without spending hours tending to their plants.

 Concrete Is the New Soil: Urban Farming in Unexpected Spaces